apache/opennlp/SECURITY.md

 that models are shipped, downloaded, cached, and passed between systems, and that in real deployments they do not always come from where an operator assumes.
 So:

+- We **recommend against loading a model you do not trust.** The judgment you already apply to an `.exe`, a `.sh`, or a JAR applies here too: obtain models from a source you trust, and verify them before use.
 - We **do not guarantee** that OpenNLP can safely load a maliciously crafted model file.
 Do not build a system whose security depends on that.
 - We **do strive for it**, and we harden these paths continuously.